peteroupc/Calculator/README.md

 ----

+This package contains two demo programs:

-A calculator for .NET, intended to demonstrate the arbitrary-precision arithmetic capabilities of the CBOR library.
+* A calculator for .NET, intended to demonstrate the arbitrary-precision arithmetic capabilities of the CBOR library.
+* A converter from JSON to CBOR and back, intended to demonstrate the CBOR and JSON features of the CBOR library.

 To compile it, you need to install the package "PeterO.Cbor" from the NuGet repository.

 Source Code
 ---------